arjun2598/FlashPoint/docs/PERFORMANCE.md

    the latency harness gives the distribution above it.
 3. **The `max` column is the operating system, not the engine.** Values in the tens of microseconds are the thread being descheduled.
-They are reported rather than trimmed, because silently discarding outliers is how benchmarks become dishonest, but they say nothing about the code.
+They are reported rather than trimmed, but they say nothing about the code.

 ## Results